AltBeacon/android-beacon-library/apps.md

 </style>
 <h1>Android Beacon Library Apps</h1>

-<p>Over 4000 mobile applications worldwide use the Android Beacon Library, running on the phones of many millions of users.
-Below is just a sample of these
+<p>Over 4000 mobile applications use the Android Beacon Library<sup>1</sup>, including some of the world's biggest brands.
+These apps run on over 130 million mobile devices.<sup>2</sup>  Below is just a sample of these
 apps.</p>

 <h2>Retail</h2>